Learn the basics of setting up your OnPay account with our step-by-step instructions and video to help you along the way.

 Step 10: Add Personnel Items

-You can store documents on OnPay such as employee onboarding documents.
-If you are manually onboarding employees, you will click “Workers,” select the employee, and then go to the Personal Items Page.
-Select “Checklist.”
-These folders will include checklists, W-4, I-9, handbook sign-off, and other acknowledgments.
+Let’s say you are manually onboarding employees, click the “Workers” button from the left sidebar, and select the employee.
+Go to the Personal Items page and select “Checklist.”
+This folder can contain onboarding checklists, forms (like W-4 and I-9), handbook sign-off, and other acknowledgments.
 Upload these documents from your computer.
 Click “Add Task” if you need to send a request to the employee to sign the forms electronically.

 Alternatively, you can create documents in the HR section of the program.
 This includes smart documents that can have signatures and acknowledgments.

 OnPay makes it easy for business owners to stay on top of important documents such as payroll forms.
-If you need more information on specific forms, check out our guide.
+If you need more information on specific forms, check out our payroll forms guide.

 Congratulations!
 You’ve finished setting up your OnPay payroll account.
-The next step is understanding how to run your payroll, which we detail step by step in our How to Run Payroll with OnPay article, that includes a video that walks you through the whole process.
+The next step is understanding how to run your payroll, which we detail step by step in our How to Do Payroll with OnPay article, which includes a video that walks you through the whole process.

 Bottom Line

-Using a payroll software to help you run your payroll can be a great tool for small business owners.
 Setting up payroll in OnPay is simple and straightforward, and gets you ready to process payroll more easily.
-Also, these steps can be a great training tool to help your team understand how to navigate the OnPay system.
+Also, these steps can be a good way to get payroll training for your team and help them understand how to navigate the OnPay system.

-Consider signing up with OnPay for automated payroll processing and benefits in all 50 states.
+Consider partnering with OnPay for automated payroll processing and benefits in all 50 states.
 Sign up for a free trial today.